2023 entry (view 2022 entry)

 In accordance with General Medical Council guidelines, all medical students undergo a Disclosure and Barring Service (DBS) check in line with other UK health-related courses.

-Students must be 18 years of age (or above) by registration in their year of entry, which takes place in September, to undertake the clinical experiential learning in our teaching (general) practices and clinical academies.
+Students must be 18 years of age (or above) by 1 October in their year of entry to undertake the clinical experiential learning in our teaching (general) practices and clinical academies.
 This is to ensure that our students have the legal capacity to be bound by the rules of confidentiality of our NHS partners.

 Applicants must be available for interview from December to April immediately following submission of their application.

 This course is accredited by the following organisations